Reseal honours top businesses with Maharashtra Business Icon Awards - www.lokmattimes.com

 -One of The Best Coaching Institute In Maharashtra – Lakshya Siddhi Learning Center

--One Of The Best Astrologer In India- RAJYOG JYOTISH KARYALAY(Astro Ganesh Joshi Guruji)
+-One Of The Best Astrologer In India- RAJYOG JYOTISH KARYALAY(Astro Mr. Ganesh Joshi Guruji)

 -Best Business Idea Influencer Of The Year 2023- Manufacturer’s Guide Darshan Rajput